 Among the myriad of healthy products available to use, our travels and culinary traditions offer us a chance to discover cooking methods, types of seasoning and associations which provide us with both energy and a high level of emotional resilience.
 “Nature is rich.
 We have to learn to find our own path within it.”

-Certain people, for example, can only eat onions which have been cooked while others couldn’t eat sweet peppers any other way but raw.
+Certain people, for example, can only eat cooked onions while others couldn’t eat sweet peppers any other way but raw.
 And if you’re a fan of fondue, it won’t hurt you to enjoy it once a year, and that comes straight from the doctor!
 “The occasional deviation is quite acceptable as the body is entirely capable of eliminating what it doesn’t need, as long as it is in reasonable amounts.”

 “Without” only when necessary

-“At Clinique La Prairie, we prioritize a varied diet based on natural products which requires no unnecessary, radical controls,” states Dr Heini.
+“At Clinique La Prairie, we prioritize a varied, balanced diet based on natural products which requires no unnecessary, radical controls,” states Dr Heini.
 Consequently, neither gluten nor lactose – nor any other component of basic staple food – is deemed harmful without proof to the contrary.

 Control very often leads to a loss of control.